Clive Thomas (football): International matches

 Thomas officiated in both the 1974 and 1978 World Cups, and in the 1976 European Championship.

 During the 1976 European Championships in Yugoslavia, Thomas was the referee of the semi-final between Czechoslovakia and the Netherlands.
 In the extra time of that match, he missed a rough foul by Antonín Panenka on Johan Cruyff, after which Zdenek Nehoda was able to counter and score to give Czechoslovakia the lead.
 Willem van Hanegem received a red card after the incident for dissent.
-In a 2008 documentary by the Dutch TV program Andere Tijden Sport, Thomas admitted he made a mistake by not noticing the foul.
+In a 2008 documentary by the Dutch TV program Andere Tijden Sport, Thomas said that he had made a mistake by not noticing the foul.
 He apologised to Cruyff and to the Dutch national team.

-At the 1978 World Cup in Argentina, he officiated the Round 1 match between Brazil and Sweden, in which he infamously blew the whistle for full-time during a play from a corner kick, so that a potential late goal by Zico, which would have given Brazil a 2–1 win, could not be scored.
-He argued that the match time had run out when the kick was taken.
+At the 1978 World Cup in Argentina, he officiated the Round 1 match between Brazil and Sweden, in which he blew the whistle for full-time during a play from a corner kick, so that a potential late goal by Zico, which would have given Brazil a 2–1 win, could not be scored.
+He ruled that the match time had run out when the kick was taken, which could not be done since it was an attacking play in progress.